rapid7/metasploit-framework/What-does-my-Rex::Proto::SMB-Error-mean?.md

 Invalid SMBUSER or SMBPASS datastore option.

-Or, in Local Security Settings, you should probably set Network access:Sharing and security model for local accounts to "Local users authenticate as themselves".
+Or, in Local Security Settings, you should probably set **Network access:Sharing and security model for local accounts** to "**Local users authenticate as themselves**".

 * **STATUS_BAD_NETWORK_NAME**